skillcycler/Riddles/README.md

 - All Demons will have a Night Cycle to fix duplicate night bugs
 - Lycanthrope's night cycle is removed since it is now redundant
 - Witness can additionally see many of the effects from these characters
+- Characters can now choose from every out of play character to bluff instead of just 4 options
+- The bluff pool is now chosen at the time of deciding the bluff instead of on round start

 ## Villagers
 - Riddler: Gives you a fun fact about the game.